freenas/freenas-docs/userguide/jails.rst

     that dataset so the user and group account has the desired read and write access.

 #.
-Use the "Add Storage" button of the jail and select the configured
+Use the :guilabel:`Add Storage` button of the jail and select the
-    volume/dataset as the "Source".
+    configured volume/dataset as the :guilabel:`Source`.

-To prevent writes to the storage, check the box "Read-Only".
+To prevent writes to the storage, check the box :guilabel:`Read-Only`.

-By default, the "Create directory" box is checked.
-This means that the directory will automatically be created under the specified "Destination" path if the directory does not already exist.
+By default, the :guilabel:`Create directory` box is checked.
+This means that the directory will automatically be created under the specified :guilabel:`Destination` path if the directory does not already exist.

 After storage has been added or created, it appears in the tree under the specified jail.
-In the example shown in :numref:`Figure %s <jail_example_storage_fig>`, a dataset named :file:`volume1/data` has been chosen as the "Source" as it contains the files stored on the %brand% system.
-When the storage was created, the user browsed to :file:`volume1/jails/freebsd1/usr/local` in the "Destination" field, then entered *test* as the directory.
-Since this directory did not already exist, it was created, because the "Create directory" box was left as checked.
+In the example shown in :numref:`Figure %s <jail_example_storage_fig>`, a dataset named :file:`volume1/data` has been chosen as the :guilabel:`Source` as it contains the files stored on the %brand% system.
+When the storage was created, the user browsed to :file:`volume1/jails/freebsd1/usr/local` in the :guilabel:`Destination` field, then entered *test* as the directory.
+Since this directory did not already exist, it was created, because the :guilabel:`Create directory` box was left checked.
 The resulting storage was added to the *freenas1* entry in the tree as :file:`/usr/local/test`.
-The user has clicked this :file:`/usr/local/test` entry to access the "Edit" screen.
+The user has clicked this :file:`/usr/local/test` entry to access the :guilabel:`Edit` screen.

 .. _jail_example_storage_fig: